-- Creativity and innovative thinking are essential life skills that can be developed. - Artists and designers shape artistic investigations, following or breaking with traditions in pursuit of creative art-making goals. - One's feelings, thoughts, personal traits, strengths and challenges influence the creative process. - Refinement of artistic work is an iterative process that takes time, discipline, self-confidence, and collaboration - What conditions, attitudes, and behaviors support creativity and innovative thinking? - What factors prevent or encourage people to take creative risks? - How does collaboration expand the creative process? - How does knowing the contexts, histories, and traditions of art forms help us create works of art and design? - Why do artists follow or break from established traditions? - How do artists determine what resources and criteria are needed to formulate artistic investigations? - How does the awareness of one's strengths, challenges, feelings, and thoughts influence the generation of creative ideas? - How does self-confidence in handling daily tasks and challenges inform the process of refining and completing a work of art?

-- Artists and designers experiment with forms, structures, materials, concepts, media, and art-making approaches. - Artists and designers balance experimentation and safety, freedom and responsibility while developing and creating artworks. - People create and interact with objects, places, and design that define, shape, enhance, and empower their lives. - How do artists work? - How do artists and designers determine whether a particular direction in their work is effective? - How do artists and designers learn from trial and error? - How do artists and designers care for and maintain materials, tools, and equipment? - Why is it important for safety and health to understand and follow correct procedures in handling materials, tools, and equipment? - What responsibilities come with the freedom to create?
-How do objects, places, and design shape lives and communities? - How do artists and designers determine goals for designing or redesigning objects, places, or systems? - How do artists and designers create works of art or design that effectively communicate?
+Instructional Focus Enduring Understandings: Essential Questions: Anchor Standard: 1.
+Generating and conceptualizing ideas.
+Creating) Creativity and innovative thinking are essential life skills that can be developed.
+Artists and designers shape artistic investigations, following or breaking with traditions in pursuit of creative art-making goals.
+One's feelings, thoughts, personal traits, strengths and challenges influence the creative process.
+Refinement of artistic work is an iterative process that takes time, discipline, self-confidence, and collaboration What conditions, attitudes, and behaviors support creativity and innovative thinking?
+What factors prevent or encourage people to take creative risks?
+How does collaboration expand the creative process?
+How does knowing the contexts, histories, and traditions of art forms help us create works of art and design?
+Why do artists follow or break from established traditions?
+How does the awareness of one's strengths, challenges, feelings, and thoughts influence the generation of creative ideas?
+How does self-confidence in handling daily tasks and challenges inform the process of refining and completing a work of art?
+Anchor Standard 2: Organizing and developing ideas.
+(Crea ting) Artists and designers experiment with forms, structures, materials, concepts, media, and art-making approaches.
+Artists and designers balance experimentation and safety, freedom and responsibility while developing and creating artworks.
+People create and interact with objects, places, and design that define, shape, enhance, and empower their lives.
+How do artists and fashion designers work?
+How do artists and designers determine whether a particular direction in their work is effective?
+How do artists and designers learn from trial and error?
+How do artists and designers care for and maintain materials, tools, and equipment?
+Why is it important for safety and health to understand and follow correct procedures in handling materials, tools, and equipment?
+What responsibilities come with the freedom to create?
+How do objects, places, and design shape lives and communities?
+How do artists and designers determine goals for designing or redesigning objects, places, or systems?
+How do artists and designers create works of art or design that effectively communicate?
 Anchor Standard: 3.
 Refining and completing products.
-(Creating)

-- Artists and designers develop excellence through practice and constructive critique, reflecting on, revising, and refining work over time. - What role does persistence play in revising, refining, and developing work? - How do artists grow and become accomplished in art forms? - How does collaboratively reflecting on a work help us experience it more completely?
+(Creating) • Artists and designers develop excellence through practice and constructive critique, reflecting on, revising, and refining work over time.
+What role does persistence play in revising, refining, and developing work?
+How do artists grow and become accomplished in art forms?
+How does collaboratively reflecting on a work help us experience it more completely?
 Anchor Standard: 4.
 Selecting, analyzing and interpreting work.
 (Present/Produce)